 - The action is a result of the gear turning the flywheel via the car’s starter.
 The motion results in a motor rotation causing the vehicle to start.

-When dealing with a modern automatic vehicle, this whole process is impossible.
+With a modern automatic vehicle, it is impossible to get it push-started.
 The driver has little to no control over the gear changes.
 It is hence impossible to disconnect the gear from the car’s motor.
 The transmission cannot roll like a manual transmission clutch.

 Jump-Starting Using Another Vehicle’s Battery